nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UCP1 - Add Genre to the GenreList**

 **MSS**
-1.  <ins>User lists all anime(UC01)</ins>
-2. User decides which `Anime` to add a `Genre`
-3. User requests a list of all previously added `Genre`
-4. System displays a list of all previously added `Genre`
-5. User chooses a `Genre` to tag the `Anime` with
-6. User requests to tag an `Anime` with a `Genre`
+1. User requests to add a genre to the genre list
-7. System tags the Anime with the specified `Genre`
+2. AniList adds the genre

-    Use case ends.
+    Use case ends

 **Extensions**

-- 4a.
-The `Genre` user wishes to tag is not in the list
+- 1a.
+The genre is a duplicate

-    - 4a1.
-User adds a new `Genre` to the list
+    - 1a1.
+AniList shows an error message

-  Use case resumes at step 4
+      Use case resumes at step 1

-- 4a1.
-The `Genre` user wishes to add is already in the list
+- 1b.
+The given genre is invalid

-    - 4a1a.
-System displays an error message, telling user that the `Genre` already exists
+    - 1b1.
+AniList shows an error message

-  Use case resumes at step 4
+      Use case resumes at step 1

 #### Design considerations: